YLu-1258/verl-articulation/docs/sglang_multiturn/multiturn.rst

 Custom Tool Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-For custom environment interaction tools, you can implement your own tools based on ``verl.tools.base_tool.BaseTool``.
+For custom environment interaction tools, you can implement your own tools based on ``verl_articulation.tools.base_tool.BaseTool``.
 Then, specify your tool configurations in a YAML file:

 .. code-block:: yaml